hamidc10/BlockChain_cs646/Project4/README.md

 * Node socket logs are saved to `socket.log` in each of the node folders
 * Wallet balances are stored in `account_state.json`

+Note: you can run `reset.sh` to reset the nodes / delete all transactions and blocks (start over)

 ## Changes from project 3

 ### How we are validating blocks